 Arcade Matches

 Arcade matches are a type of friendly match possible between two Plus users.
-These can be played each day except on Wednesdays or any day where an official match is played (e.g. league match).
-Arcade games are purely for fun and have no effect on Sokker reality; injuries and cards are not carried forward after the game, and the matches have no impact on training.
-However arcade matches will impact on your clubs ranking.
+These can be played each day except on Fridays or any day where an official match is played (e.g. league match).
+Arcade games are purely for fun and have no effect on Sokker reality; injuries and cards are not carried forward after the game, and the matches have no impact on training, stadium revenue or clubs ranking.
 All players are available for selection during arcade games, even if they have acquired an injury or red card.

-Each season has 16 weeks numbered from 0 to 15.
-Depending on the day of a week, various events take place.
-Some events occur only on specific weeks.
-This is a list of the main events:
+Each season is divided into 13 weeks, numbered from 1 to 13.
+Various events occur depending on the day of the week, with some events specific to certain weeks.
+Here is a list of the main events:

 Saturday

-- Pay day for salaries and stadium costs.
+- Payday for player and coach salaries and stadium expenses.

-- New youths may join the junior school.
+- New youth players may join the junior school.

 Sunday

-- Note: on week 0 there are no matches on Sunday.
+- Note: In Week 1, there are friendly matches on Sundays.

 Monday